williamholm/IBECS/README.md

 };
 ```
-currently sortedBy only supports BLANK (unsorted) and sorted by its own < operator.
-In future you should be able to set it to a sepererate Compoent.
+currently sortedBy only supports BLANK (unsorted) and sorted by itself using its types < operator.
+In future you should be able to sort it by a seperate Component.
-See EntityManager section to see how this functions
 ## Adding Entity Types
 ```c++
 //simular to CompInfo, in ETInfo remove all test Entity Type IDs (ET_ID) and add your own e.g OBJ, PHYS_OBJ